microsoft/aksworkshop/_entries/04-09 networkpolicy.md

 Your network infrastructure team is concerned about the fact that all containers can cross communicate together.
 They have asked you to restrict network communication between the **Order Capture** containers and the **Fulfill Order** containers; they shouldn't be allowed to communicate together.

+You may also try using **kube-router** with AKS <https://github.com/cloudnativelabs/kube-router/blob/master/Documentation/README.md>

 **Resources:**
 - <https://github.com/Azure/acs-engine/tree/master/examples/networkpolicy>
 - <https://github.com/Azure/azure-container-networking/blob/master/docs/network.md>